Metacor/Minecraft-Speedrun-Guide/readme.md

 	* *also identify which houses have Carpets in them, in case you need to do a Flintless Portal*

 **Shipwrecks**
-* Be able to identify each Shipwreck type from a distance *(full, front, front+map, back)*
+* Identify each Shipwreck type from a distance *(full, front, front+map, back)*
-* Quickly enter through the back side windows and loot the chest
+* Practice entering through the back side windows → loot the Chest → get out
-* Follow the Map and quickly find the Buried Treasure
+* Quickly follow the Map and find the Buried Treasure

 **Ocean Monuments**
 * Memorize optimal Door placements when checking for the Gold Blocks